European Public Health WEEK

-The subthemes of this day are: Mental health public services; healthy sleep patterns; online and offline balance; social relationships; supportive peers.
+The subthemes of this day were: Mental health public services; healthy sleep patterns; online and offline balance; social relationships; supportive peers.

-Several organisations and citizens interested in public health are organising activities on this day.
-Please check the full list of events and scroll down for Friday 17 May.
+Several organisations and citizens interested in public health organised activities on this day.

 - Having good mental health as well as physical health enables young people to deal with the challenges of adolescence and eases their transition into adulthood.